Tribute To Mom. I’ll Miss You, Best Friend.

 Update: Photos are now up.
 The galleries are below… please stay tuned for more to come.

 Thank you all for paying your respects to my incredible, beautiful mother.
-Here is the donation link, if you would like to contribute to the early education project in West Bengal, India in my mom’s name:
+Here is the donation link, if you would like to contribute to the early education project in West Bengal, India in my mom’s name (update: the Prateeti Ghosh memorial project has been completed, but please feel free to donate to the Vibha nonprofit organization — it still makes a difference to children in need!):

 Vibha – Prateeti Ghosh Dream Registry